Apology (act): Whether to apologize

-Voluntary and forced apologies
+Forced apologies

 The forced apology, in which the perceived offender is coerced into making an apology, has a long history.
 As a form of ritual public humiliation, the 18th-century philosopher Immanuel Kant approved of the forced apology.
-Kant thought that a monetary fine was not a fit punishment for insults delivered by a wealthy person of high social status, because the social cost of making any apology to a low-status person was much greater than the financial cost of a fine.
+Kant thought that a monetary fine was not a fit punishment for insults delivered by a wealthy person of high social status to a person of low social status, because the social cost of making any apology to a low-status person was much greater than the financial cost of a fine.
 Instead, Kant argued that legally forcing the guilty party to make a humiliating public apology to the poor or low-status person was a more appropriate punishment, because it punished the man who had humiliated someone with being humiliated himself.

 In modern Western cultures, the forced apology is dismissed as a meaningless theatrical gesture.
 It is generally said that an apology must be voluntary to be acceptable.